A shared vision for a world without genetic disease

 President, Pharmaceuticals Division & Board Member, Bayer AG

-Wolfram Carius is the Head of Pharmaceuticals Product Supply since September 1, 2016 (Chemicals, Pharma, Biotech, Devices) at Bayer AG and is a member of the Executive Committee for Bayer Pharmaceuticals.
+Wolfram Carius was the Head of Pharmaceuticals Product Supply from September 2016 to October 2020 (Chemicals, Pharma, Biotech, Devices) at Bayer AG.
+Wolfram is now Executive Vice President Pharmaceuticals, and he is a member of the Executive Leadership Team for Bayer Pharmaceuticals.
 He is based in Berlin, Germany.
 Prior to joining Bayer, Carius was a corporate senior vice president and member of the global leadership team at Sanofi Genzyme for two years.
 Before that, he worked for Boehringer Ingelheim from 1987 to the end of 2013, eventually becoming responsible for that company’s worldwide chemical, pharmaceutical, and biopharma production network.
 In his 30 years in the pharmaceutical industry he has worked in Asia, South America and Europe.
 In 2009, the Biberach University of Applied Sciences awarded him the title of honorary professor in recognition for his long and exceptional service.

 Christian Rommel, PhD

-EVP, Global Head of Research & Development and Executive Committee Member at Bayer AG Pharmaceuticals
+Executive Vice President, Global Head of Research & Development, Pharmaceuticals Division, Bayer AG

 Christian Rommel became EVP, Global Head of Research & Development and a member of the executive committee of Bayer Pharmaceuticals in February 2021.
 He joined Bayer from Roche, where he was most recently Senior VP, Global Head of Oncology, Pharma Research and Early Development (pRED).
 Rommel also served at Amgen as Vice President of External Research and Development.
 Before that role, he was Amgen’s Vice President, Research Oncology.
 Previously, Christian Rommel served as Chief Scientific Officer of Intellikine, a private biotech company based in San Diego, from its inception to acquisition by Takeda.
 Earlier in his career, Rommel was Head of Target Research at Merck-Serono in Geneva, Switzerland.
 He also worked as a scientist in the team of George Yancopoulos at Regeneron Pharmaceuticals, New York.
 Christian Rommel received his PhD in molecular oncology from the Max Planck Institute in Berlin, Germany and the Institute of Medical Virology at the University of Zurich, Switzerland.
 He is also a lecturer of biotechnology at the ETH Zurich, Switzerland.
 He has authored more than 70 publications, including papers in Science and Nature, and is an inventor or co-inventor of 18 patents.